-Following the approach and methodology provided in the Revised Draft Guidance on the Consideration of Greenhouse Gas Emissions and the Effects of Climate Change in NEPA Reviews (Council on Environmental Quality (CEQ), December 18, 2014), the potential GHG emissions generated by the Build Alternative will be described in the Draft EIS.
+Following the approach and methodology provided in the Revised Draft Guidance on the Consideration of Greenhouse Gas Emissions and the Effects of Climate Change in NEPA Reviews (Council on Environmental Quality (CEQ), December 18, 2014), the potential GHG emissions generated by the Build Alternative(s) will be described in the Draft EIS.
+In addition, the guidance recommends a review of potential storm-related impacts on the new facility due to future severe weather events.
+Since the purpose of the proposed Project is to enhance the resiliency of NJ TRANSIT's system, to reduce the impact of future storms and facilitate continued operation during severe weather events, critical infrastructure will be raised above the FEMA 500-year flood elevation.

-When considering the potential effects of the Build Alternative, carbon dioxide (CO_2), methane (CH_4), and nitrous oxide (N_2O) are the primary GHGs of concern.
+When considering the potential effects of the Build Alternative(s), carbon dioxide (CO_2), methane (CO_4), and nitrous oxide (N_2O) are the primary GHGs of concern.
 In accordance with the draft CEQ guidance, emissions of these pollutants will be considered and expressed in terms of carbon dioxide equivalents (CO_2e).
 The draft CEQ guidance identifies 25,000 metric tons of CO2e emitted annually as a reference point below which a detailed quantified analysis for disclosure of a project's emissions is not warranted.
 As operation of the new facility will exceed this threshold, GHG emissions will be quantified by taking into account annual operational emissions.
 The analysis will include:

 - Direct emissions from the on-site combustion equipment, particularly the 104 MW power generation facility.
 Calculations will be based on fuel consumption information from a review of relevant equipment specifications.
 Fuel consumption estimates will be converted to equivalent GHG emissions using the U.S. Energy Information Administration's (EIA) standard emission factors (Voluntary Reporting of Greenhouse Gases Program Fuel Carbon Dioxide Emission Coefficients); - Indirect emissions from on-road vehicles associated with employee commutes and deliveries.
 The total amount of emissions from vehicles trips generated by the facility will be calculated using average commute distances from the U.S. Census Bureau for the NY-NJ Metro Area for employee trips and making reasonable assumptions concerning delivery trips.
 Emission rates for all on-road vehicles will be calculated using EPA's MOVES2014 emission factor algorithm with appropriate area specific parameters provided by NJDEP. - For comparison purposes, the estimated annual emissions that would result from using power from the existing commercial power grid for normal operations will be presented.
-The reduction in GHG emissions that will result under the Build Alternative, due to the use of cleaner burning natural gas in place of coal and oil-fired energy, will be estimated (see Attachment B for more detail on the methodology that will be used for this assessment).
+The reduction in GHG emissions that will result under the Build Alternative(s), due to the use of cleaner burning natural gas in place of coal and oil-fired energy, will be estimated.